-I have to say the blacking on this gun has been done to a very high standard and sports a lovely deep gloss.
+The blacking on the gun is of a high standard and affords a deep gloss that is very attractive.
 The barrel flats have been engine turned, a finish that goes really well with the engine turned action.

 The fore-end is a Schnabel shape which looks good at any distance and is very comfortable for the forward hand.
 As for the stock dimensions these follow favoured lines and work well with drops at comb of 38mm and 55mm at heel giving the shooter a good sight picture and bringing the face to the rib quite nicely.
 Cast is for a right handed shooter with about 3mm at the heel and 6mm at the toe.

 Beretta seem to be giving their guns quite a bit more cast at toe these days which makes them very comfortable for the user but does make life harder for gunsmiths when we’re asked to re-shape the stock for a left-handed sportsman!

 The stock is finished with a black rubber recoil pad of about 3/4in thickness, which feels comfortable and does help soften the recoil when heavier cartridges are used in the gun.
 The length of pull is 14.3/4in which is a good average length that will suit most people.
 A second thinner rubber pad is also supplied so that the gun can be quickly made shorter if the need arises.